camilodelvasto/vue-hackernews-2.0/README.md

 # serve in dev mode, with hot reload at localhost:8080
 npm run dev

+# start the fake json server at localhost:3004 (for testing or dev)
+npm run demodata

 # build for production
 npm run build